OpenGene/AfterQC/README.md

 * Trims reads at front and tail, according to QC results
 * For pair-end sequencing data, `AfterQC` automatically corrects low quality wrong bases in overlapped area of read1/read2
 * Detects and eliminates bubble artifact caused by sequencer due to fluid dynamics issues
-* Single molecule barcode sequencing support: if all reads have a single molecule barcode (see duplex sequencing), `AfterQC` detects and splits the barcodes from the reads, and put them in the fastq query names
+* Single molecule barcode sequencing support: if all reads have a single molecule barcode (see duplex sequencing), `AfterQC` shifts the barcodes from the reads to the fastq query names
+* Support single-end sequencing or pair-end sequencing

 # Dependency: